Bambi's Children: Translation history

-In German language, the content of Bambi’s Children is more violent, even gorier than that of Bambi, A Life in the Woods, but violent depictions of killings and mutilated animals have been toned down or removed from the English translation so that its language appears gentler than that of Bambi.
+In the original German language, the content of Bambi's Children is more violent, even gorier than that of Bambi, a Life in the Woods, but violent depictions of killings and mutilated animals have been toned down or removed from the English translation so that its language appears gentler than that of Bambi.

-Although the title page of the American edition claims that the English translation is “complete and unabridged,” in reality it is somewhat abridged and greatly altered in tone and content; for instance, italicized wordplay has been added to the English edition.
+Although the title page of the American edition claims that the English translation is "complete and unabridged," in reality it is somewhat abridged and greatly altered in tone and content; for instance, italicized wordplay has been added to the English edition.
 On the other hand, the 1977 Swedish translation, Bambis barn, is essentially abridged, without a mention of this in the book.

-Felix Salten himself did not want to be identified as merely a children's author, and he opposed the changes his American publisher wanted to make in Bambi’s Children, for instance to the section which depicts the mating season of the moose.
+Felix Salten himself did not want to be identified as merely a children's author, and he opposed the changes his American publisher wanted to make in Bambi's Children, for instance to the section which depicts the mating season of the moose.
 He wrote to his American publisher:

-“At this time I beg you most urgently, quite apart from softenings, not to advertise my work as a children’s book or to launch it otherwise in such a way.”
+At this time I beg you most urgently, quite apart from softenings, not to advertise my work as a children's book or to launch it otherwise in such a way.

 Salten's original German text of Bambis Kinder does not have chapter divisions; the text is only divided into 22 unnumbered sections by blank lines.
 However, the English-language edition consists of 30 chapters, and the abridged Swedish edition only has 14 chapters.

-Barthold Fles’ English translation has also been released with illustrations by Phoebe Erickson (1976) and Richard Cowdrey (2014).
+Barthold Fles' English translation has also been released with illustrations by Phoebe Erickson (1976) and Richard Cowdrey (2014).

 The 1945 Brazilian Portuguese translation, Os filhos de Bambi, and the 1946 French translation, Les Enfants de Bambi by Monique Yersin, use the illustrations by Hans Bertle.
 A shortened French-language edition was illustrated by Jeanne Hives after Walt Disney in 1959 and by Jacques Fromont in 1977.
 There are also a 1943 Spanish translation, Los hijos de Bambi: Historia de una familia del bosque, by Cayetano Romano, a 1950 Dutch translation Bambi's kinderen by Henk Cornelissen, and a 2016 Finnish translation, Bambin lapset: Perhe metsän siimeksessä.
-Hungarian version boasts with three separate editions (1940, 1968, 1992) and the Slovak version two (1947, 1968).
+The Hungarian language can boast with three separate translations (1940, 1968, 1992) and the Slovak translation of 1947 by Emília Horanská was reprinted in 1968.